lily-soetebier/Justice-Centered-Data-Design/src/02-Why-Stats/05-central-tend.md

 // Convert results back to a flat array of objects let digArchiveCentralTendencies = Array.from( digArchiveRolledUp,
-  ([domain, ctResults]) => {
+  //automatically wraps up by the key and then makes an array of the results ([domain, ctResults]) => {
-    return {
+    //domain will access the leaf
+    //ctResults are the entries under the leaf (i.e. the ctObjects) return {
       hostname: domain,
       mean: ctResults.mean,